 Similar to restarting your computer, simply logging out of your account and back in can resolve discord misc issues on Windows 10.
 This nifty trick has been reported to solve Discord’s mic-related issues but only for a temporary period.
 So if you are looking for a quick fix, log out & log back into your account and try the other methods (which will permanently fix your mic) when you have a little more time at your disposal.

-1. To log out from your Discord account, first, click on User Settings (cogwheel icon) present on the bottom-left of the application window.
+1. Open Discord and click on User Settings (cogwheel icon) present on the bottom-left of the application window.

 2. You’ll find the option to Log out at the end of the navigation list on the left.